HungryPandaBytes/Web-Scraper-to-Check-Immigration-Status/readme.md

 The impact of coronavirus significantly slowed down the process.
 Fortunately, USCIS issues receipt numbers in chronological order, and they process their cases in a first-come-first serve order.
 That means if we check other people's case status, we will be able to get an estimate time of case decision:

-- If a huge proportion of people before (and possibly after) me have their OPTs approved, I should have mine processed soon.
+- If a huge proportion of people before (and possibly after) me have their work authorization approved, I should have mine processed soon.

 - However, if the people who submitted around my date are stil waiting for their approval, I can expect to wait a long time.